davidskeck/Annual-Reading-List/README.md

 Annual Reading List
 ===================

 This is a list of books and articles to read every year.
 Titles will be switched out as they become stale to me.
-There will be up to 10 items on this list at a time, with an archive of previously listed works.
+There will be up to 10 items on this list at a time.
+Previously listed works are [archived](/ARCHIVE.md).

 Books
 =====